 Bariatric surgery procedures have great success in reducing weight, which will frequently relieve symptoms.
 Gastric bypass is a weight-loss procedure that has a clear benefit of relieving the acid reflux in the great majority of patients.5 Symptomatic relief is also noted in as many as 90 percent of patients with an adjustable gastric band,6 another type of weight-loss surgery procedure.
 This relief comes soon after the procedures, even before the patients lose weight.
 Perhaps this will translate into a lower incidence of esophageal cancer as well.

 Chemotherapy for victims of breast cancer is now standard for Stage II and Stage III disease.
 These patients with positive lymph nodes for cancer have been reviewed with respect to factors such as obesity, diet and exercise.
-Obese patients with body weight as little as 20 percent above ideal experienced as much as a 33 percent increase in cancer recurrence compared to those with body weight less than 20 percent above ideal.
+Patients affected by obesity with body weight as little as 20 percent above ideal experienced as much as a 33 percent increase in cancer recurrence compared to those with body weight less than 20 percent above ideal.

 Long-term survival was only 40 percent compared to 54 percent on the lighter weight group.
-7, 8 Overweight patients who exercised and ate high fruit and vegetable diets appeared to have been able to erase the adverse effect of the obesity on survival, but only small numbers of the obese were able to be active and choose food appropriately.9
+7, 8 Overweight patients who exercised and ate high fruit and vegetable diets appeared to have been able to erase the adverse effect of the obesity on survival, but only small numbers of those with obesity were able to be active and choose food appropriately.9

-While we should acknowledge that modern oncology practices involving surgery, chemotherapy and radiation have saved the lives of hundreds of thousands in the past decade, we should not ignore the fact that the moderately and severely obese may not be among the large numbers enjoying those benefits.
+While we should acknowledge that modern oncology practices involving surgery, chemotherapy and radiation have saved the lives of hundreds of thousands in the past decade, we should not ignore the fact that the moderately and severe obesity may not be among the large numbers enjoying those benefits.